HackTooLearn/introcybersecuritythm.io/README.md

-# Welcome to Hack Too Learn! ;)
+# Hack to Learn!

 <p>

-Help with getting started, been showed where to click, or what command to type in.
-It can be scary as an absolute beginner, so we are here to point out some of the basics to get you on your path.
-No harm in following along or even copying & pasting to get things moving forward.
+It can be scary in the beginning, not knowing where to click, or what do to do next??
+Pointing out some of the basics to get you on your path.
+No harm in copying & pasting, in order to get things completed.
+Understanding what is going on,  or how it is working is the most important lesson.

+#cybersecurity #tryhackme #walk-throughs #ethicalhacker #penetrationtester

 </p>

 <br>